Facebook Journalism Project, the DMZ and Ryerson School of Journalism team up to launch the “Digital News Innovation Challenge”’

 One of the top-ranked journalism schools in Canada, the Ryerson School of Journalism at FCAD has been educating journalists and pushing the boundaries of journalism for nearly seven decades.
 With highly experienced and award-winning faculty, state-of-the-art facilities, and close connections to industry, the RSJ is at the forefront of knowledge creation, practical change and hands-on learning for the future of journalism in Canada.

-FCAD, the Faculty of Communication and Design, is Ryerson University’s creative innovation hub.
+FCAD, the Faculty of Communication and Design, is Toronto Metropolitan University’s creative innovation hub.
 Home to nine of Canada’s premiere schools in media, communication and design, FCAD provides unique experiential programs in undergraduate and graduate study and is home to three entrepreneurial zones.